-Mountain bikes are awesome, they allow us to explore new places and ride awesome trails.
+Mountain bikes are awesome, they allow us to explore new places and ride amazing trails.
 In recent years this has only been made easier with massive advancements in geometry and technology improvements.
-An area however that for many years has been neglected and was somewhat prehistoric is tyre set up.
+One area however, that for many years has been neglected and was somewhat prehistoric, is tyre set up.
 The inner tube has been a staple diet for many a mountain biker despite being incredibly unreliable when it comes to holding air in your tyre.
 We have all been on that long and lonely walk back down the hill after a puncture has stopped play.
 Fast forward to 2013 and the world cup racers secret was out… tubeless systems.
 This new age design not only reduced the rolling weight of your wheels but also allowed you to run lower pressures without fear of punctures.
-This setup has become a must in world cup racing with only a handful of racers opting for different systems at this years world cup race in Les Gets.
+This setup has become a must in world cup racing with only a handful of racers opting for different systems at last year’s world cup race in Les Gets.

 The tubeless system is fantastic and is a game changer with the development and improvement of new sealants such as Peaty’s Products developed by the man himself with years of experience in his pocket.
 Tyres have also improved with new tubeless specific tyres being developed to hold the air better and create a better seal with the rim.
 Unfortunately this has not eliminated punctures and damage to wheels, a solution all cyclists hope and pray for daily.

 Enter the insert.
 A fairly simple design derived from Motocross mousse’s that not only protects the rim on big impacts but also helps to prevent punctures and allow you to ride home if you do.
 From it’s conception this was not a cheap option with the first in its field the Schwalbe procore, retailing at an eye watering £155rrp this was anything from cheap and a nightmare to set up.